-Another market research company Infonetics have found that in United Kingdom, 45% of companies are already make some use of SIP trunking.
+Another market research company Infonetics have found that in the United Kingdom, 45% of companies are already making some use of SIP trunking.
 This figure can be expected to jump to 67% this year.
 That amounts to a lot of people taking the updated approach to voice communications.

 However, the question is: Is it right for your business?

-Here are some points that you should consider before making the move to an IP telephone system.
+Here are some points that you should consider before making a move to an IP telephone system.